Jane Martin Poetry Prize

 The Jane Martin Poetry Prize is a national poetry competition, established in 2010, in memory of Girton alumna, Jane Elizabeth Martin (1978, Classics) through the generous support of her family.

-Now in its 15th year, this national prize for young poets is a key part of the College’s support for poetry.
+Now in its 16th year, this national prize for young poets is a key part of the College’s support for poetry.
 The competition is judged by experts drawn from across the literary world and academia.
-In 2025, the panel of judges will be led by Caoilinn Hughes and Kirsten Norrie.
+In 2026, the panel of judges were Sarah Howe and John Clegg.

 The winner will receive a cash prize of £1000 and there will also be a second prize of £500.
 Both prize-winners will have an opportunity to give a reading at a celebratory event at Girton College, at which the prizes will be awarded.

-The Jane Martin Poetry Prize 2025 is now open for entries.
+The Jane Martin Poetry Prize 2026 is now closed.

-The competition will close on Monday 9 December 2024 at noon.
-The Prize Event will be held on Thursday 27 February 2025.
-Entrants must be resident in the UK and between the ages of 18 and 30 on Thursday 27 February 2025.
+The Prize Event will be held on Thursday 26 February 2026.
+Entrants must be resident in the UK and between the ages of 18 and 30 on Thursday 26 February 2026.

-We are pleased to announce that the winners for the Jane Martin Poetry Prize competition for 2024 have now been released.
-The panel was led by two judges – Abigail Parry and Bohdan Piasecki.
+We are pleased to announce the winners of the Jane Martin Poetry Prize 2026.

 10th Anniversary Celebrations